South Australian Beaches

 Kingston Park ( Seacliff )

-- when strong winds pick up large swells in the gulf, there is huge "air-time" and good back hand wave sailing at this local spot.
+- when strong winds pick up large swells in the gulf, there is

 - good grassy rigging area close to the beach.